CMS-Enterprise/SONAR/sonar-ui/README.md

 Regenerates the SONAR API client using [swagger-typescript-api](https://github.com/acacode/swagger-typescript-api).
 The generated sources can be found in the [`src/api`](./src/api) folder.
 Will require the sonar-api to be built.

+### `npm run cypress`

+Opens the Cypress app, whereby you will see the Launchpad.
+Choose the "E2E Testing" option.
+Before running any e2e test, ensure that:
+1. sonar-api is running locally
+2. you have run `npm run` so that the app is viewable at [http://localhost:3000](http://localhost:3000)

 ## Regenerate `node_modules` and `package-lock.json`

 Delete the `node_modules` directory and the `package-lock.json` file, then run `npm i` to regenerate both.